 Boat ramps facilitate access to the estuary and the sea.
 Nearby Eden and Merimbula are worth a visit.

-Tathra is an Urban Location area within the local government area of Bega Valley in New South Wales, it is located approximately 338kms from the capital Sydney and extends over an area of 20.759 square kilometers.
+Tathra is an Urban Location area within the local government area of Bega Valley in New South Wales, it is located approximately 338kms from the capital Sydney and extends over an area of 20.759 square kilometres.
 Tathra has a recorded population of 1675 residents and is within the Australian Eastern Daylight Time zone Australia/Sydney.

 If you are planning a visit to Tathra we’ve put together some of the things you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Tathra and think we’ve missed something, let us know and we’ll share it here.